ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2017-01-19-03_Introduction_to_Python_2.md

 `list.append()` is a method of a `list` object.
 Even modules are objects and therefore you are using the dot operator to access its contents.

+**Tip**: In `ipython` you can list all the attributes and methods of an object by typing the object's name, a dot, and then hitting the TAB key twice.
+TAB-completion together with the question mark (help) operator is how most programmers quickly learn about Python classes and objects.

 ------------------------------------------------------------